(Everything Everywhere All at Once premieres this Friday, April 29th, 2022)

 Equally brilliant is Ke Huy Quan, returning to the screen after decades of absence.
 It’s a brilliant comeback performance.
 Dramatic and powerful, funny and nuanced.
 His interplay with Yeoh is magical.
 Their relationship defines them both but also emphasizes their distinct uniqueness at once.
 Their great tragedy is knowing how each defines the other but fearing the commitment of a partnership that’s all-encompassing and demanding.

 Everything Everywhere defies explanation and definition.
 It feels wrong to categorize it simply into one box.
 Like the people it depicts, it’s a vast multitude of elements.
 Some contradictory, others vitally important to the other.
 It effortlessly hops between cinematic styles, riffing from the famous and the obscure.
 Pop culture, like life, becomes shorthand to communicate complex emotions.
-Especially at the times we can’t exactly remember what we’re referencing.
+Especially at the times when we can’t exactly remember what we’re referencing.

 Those complexities can overwhelm in the same way that Everything Everywhere often does.
 A single viewing simply isn’t enough.
 Every frame has so much going on it feels like overkill.
 Yet as a visual representation of anxiety and a loud brain, it is perfect.
 It is eloquent in its simplicity and subtle in its maximalism.